Environment viewed from the particle and slowdown for ballistic RWRE in low dimensions: Tail estimates for

 The purpose of this section is to prove Theorem \ref{thm: radon-quantitative}.
 Let $Q_n$ be the law of $\overline{\omega}_n$ and define

 We observe that $dQ_n = f_n dP$, since for measurable $A \subset \Omega$

 where the first equality is by definition of $\overline \omega_n$, and the second equality is by translation invariance of $P$.
-Hence to prove the theorem, we will prove tail estimates for $f_n$ and show $Q_n \xrightarrow{d} Q$. \begin{proposition} Assume $P$ is uniformly elliptic, i.i.d. and satisfies condition $(T)$.
-For every $d \geq 3$ and $\alpha < d$, there exist constants $C,c>0$ such that
+To prove the theorem, we will prove tail estimates for $f_n$ and then show it approximates $dQ/dP$. \begin{proposition} Assume $P$ is uniformly elliptic, i.i.d. and satisfies condition $(T)$.
+For every $d \geq 3$ and $\alpha < d$, there exist constants $C,c>0$ such that for every $n \in \N$ and $u>1$,